felofsson/horace-coding-test-fredrik/README.md

 # REST API for ElasticSearch image in Python
-This project is based on the problem formulation given in the[Meltwater Horace Coding test](https://hub.docker.com/r/meltwater/horace-coding-test/).
+This project is based on the problem formulation given in the [Meltwater Horace Coding test](https://hub.docker.com/r/meltwater/horace-coding-test/).
 In that problem, a customer has specified the following requirement on a RESTful API:

 1. The user wants to be able to send in a *query string* that should be *matched* against the contents of the *title* and *body* fields,
     - Matching documents, filters and other result data, should be returned in JSON format_